 So your son or daughter’s off to university?
 Congratulations!
 It’s a brilliant achievement and an exciting step, but like any big life event, university often whips up plenty of uncertainty for all involved.

-To accommodate these larger fees and costs, student loans are available, but often they do not cover the full expenses of being a student.
-The top 5 ways students plug this gap is through parental contributions (18%), a part time job (16%), their overdraft (12%), university grants (11%), and their own savings (10%).
-Parents hand over an average of £138.50/month for each child they support at university – that’s £1,662 each academic year
+To accommodate these larger fees and costs, student loans are available, but often they do not cover the full expenses of being a student and can be very expensive.
+Parents hand over an average of £360.00 month for each child they support at university – that’s £3,600 each academic year, (Source The UniGuide)

 Naturally, some parents are uncomfortable about covering their children’s university costs.
 However it’s important to consider that the amount of loan or grant a student is entitled to is dependent on the parents’ income: the higher the income, the less is available for both the maintenance loan, and any maintenance grant.
 The loan and grant amount are tiered because parents are ‘expected’ to contribute.
 Of course, this is not a legal requirement, but if you are able to help your children, the money can help them make their university aspirations possible.